atongen/hidr/README.md

 encrypted = c.encrypt("More secret stuff!")
 ```

+You can use Cript::Simple from bash with the `cript` executable.
+Type `cript --help` after gem installation for usage.

 ### Cript::Hidr

 The Hidr class allows you to obscure strings in other strings by facilitating a two-way conversion